Want to make money? We've picked out some dead easy ways to earn a bit of extra cash in your spare time.

 Whether you are shopping online or in person, if you use a cashback credit card you will get a percentage of the money you spend back in cold, hard cash.

-For example, with the ASDA Money Credit Card will pay you 1% cashabck on all ASDA shopping, and 0.5% cashback on all other spend.
+For example, the Asda Cashback Plus Credit Card will pay you 2% cashback on all ASDA shopping, and 1% cashback on all other spends.

 With both cashback cards and cashback websites, it’s important to keep in mind that the idea is to get money back for spending you were going to do anyway – don’t spend more than you can afford, simply so that you earn more cashback!